Guidance will continue to provide updated information as available

 211 Ontario - For information and referrals for community, government, social and health services, including mental health resources across Ontario, call 211.
 Live web chat is also available.

-ConnexOntario - Adults and frontline workers who are dealing with the realities of Covid-19 can call ConnexOntario at 1-866-531-2600 for mental health, addictions and problem gambling support.
+ConnexOntario - Adults who are looking for mental health, addictions and problem gambling support can call ConnexOntario at 1-866-531-2600.

 The following services are offering mental health “walk in” hours that are currently available by telephone only: